idream-build/idream/README.md

 `idream --log-level=DEBUG` will crank up the noise.

-## Installation and use

-Development requires `virtualenv` on your path.
-Follow this flow:

-    # initialize the virtualenv
-    ./scripts/develop.sh

-    # lint the project
-    ./scripts/lint.sh

-    # run the unit tests
-    ./scripts/test.sh

-    # run idream out of the virtualenv on the demo projects
-    ./scripts/demo.sh build demo_lib

-    # run all the standard checks
-    ./scripts/ci.sh

-Alternatively, you can build a docker image with the right deps and run in it:

-    ./scripts/docker_build.sh
-    ./scripts/docker_run.sh ./scripts/develop.sh
-    ./scripts/docker_run.sh ./scripts/ci.sh

 ## Design

 The goal is to make it easy to define and build multi-package Idris projects with external dependencies.
 To that end, there are definitions for project, package set, and package configuration files in JSON format that can be used by any build system.
-This one just happens to be written in Python and happens to sandbox things in a certain way.
+This one just happens to be written in Haskell and happens to sandbox things in a certain way.

+TODO(ejconlon) Make sure this is still accurate.

 ### General metadata